explodinglabs/superstack/README.md

 Explore the full documentation:

 📖 [SuperStack Guide](https://www.explodinglabs.com/superstack/) — Everything you need to install, configure, and use SuperStack out of the box.
-🛠️ [Developer Wiki](https://github.com/explodinglabs/superstack/wiki) — Add features like authentication, messaging queues, Stripe webhooks, and more — a collection of integrations.
+🛠️ [Developer Wiki](https://github.com/explodinglabs/superstack/wiki) — A collection of integrations to add features like authentication, messaging queues, Stripe webhooks, and more.